 Hampiq Wasi : 01 Night

+Our staff will come to pick you up from your hotel in Cusco at 4:00 pm, then we will transfer by private transportation to the sacred valley of the Incas, our ceremony will take place in the Town of Pisac, there we will meet Master Alberto, who will give us a warm welcome.
 The ayahuasca ceremony begins at 6:00 p.m. with the prior permission ceremonies performed by the ayahuasca shaman with different rituals that include tobacco rituals and Iqaros.
-The dose that is provided to people depends on the energy level and mental strength, the shaman does not provide the same dose for all people.
+The dose that is provided to people depends on the energy level and mental strength; the shaman does not provide the same dose for all people.

-During the ceremony, you will take a place on one of the beds lined up around the room.
-A bucket and toilet paper at the base of each.
-They will then sit and watch the shamans and assistants prepare the Ayahuasca and perform the medicine blessing ritual.
-Shamans, facilitators and musicians will also drink the medicine.
+During the ceremony, you will take a place on one of the mattresses lined up around the room.
+A bucket and toilet paper next to each one.
+Then you will sit and watch the shaman prepare the Ayahuasca and perform the ritual of blessing the medicine.
+The shaman will also drink the medicine.
+During the purge you will cry, urinate, vomit, defecate, wince, or yawn.
+We will be aware of all these reactions that are coming and we will be able to act to guide you at all times.

 Ayahuasca is becoming well known, and Ayahuasca tourism to South America for ayahuasca ceremonies has doubled in the past couple of years.
 Everyone wants to attain a higher consciousness and peek into the vast unknown universe within.